 She also does so through mentoring, including as part of Morgan Stanley’s BRIDGE program, where managers help new managers acclimate to their roles.
-She has been a member of two mentoring circles for almost 10 years.
+She has been a member of two mentoring circles for over 10 years.
 She gives back wherever her home has been, through volunteering with Habitat for Humanity, Ronald McDonald House, Saginaw Advocacy for Individuals with Disabilities, and 100+ Women Who Care, among other charities.
 She’s even participated in a sleepout to raise funds for Covenant House on the cold winter streets of Chicago to raise money to fight homelessness.

 For Sheree, “finding the gift in the storm” has been a true choice and how she has managed through numerous challenges.
 So committed is Sheree to helping others that she already knows what she’ll do in retirement: volunteer with hospice and launch a new charity (which she might name From House to Home) to help low-income homeowners spruce up their properties so they have something of which to be proud.

-For all of her efforts, Sheree was recently named a Morgan Stanley MAKER, joining a group of trailblazing and accomplished women nominated by their peers.
+For all her efforts, Sheree was named a Morgan Stanley MAKER, joining a group of trailblazing and accomplished women nominated by their peers.
 Uncomfortable with the recognition, Sheree still takes pride in her achievements: “I really did find my way by continuing to trust and taking leaps of faith.”